clownfish73/SciFair/README.md

 A guessing game where you have two people.
 You give one person a decision tree and you give another person a selection of letters to choose from.
 They can they take a bunch of measurements of the shape and pass that along as a feature

+The Decision Tree just gave up on the other features & decided the only important ones were like holes and sides and symmetry.